cadam00/corbouli/README.md

    Quarter | 0.0625 | 0.3333
    Annual | 0.25 | 1

-  <span class="nocase" id="ref-table2"> Periods per sample frequency.
+  <span class="nocase" id="ref-table2"> Table 2: Periods per sample frequency.
 </p>

 The longer the series, the more the long run frequency can be expressed by using